Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Tropical Optimization Problems

-To solve the problems with the normalization constraint, one can refine the results of Lemmas~\eqref{L-maxx11x-Bxleqx} and \eqref{L-minx11x-Bxleqx} and then find the extremal solutions.
-Below we offer direct solutions to the problems, which use less specific assumptions and seem to involve less complicated and cumbersome calculations.
+We now concentrate on finding extremal (minimal and maximal) normalized solutions of problems \eqref{P-maxxx11x-Bxleqx} and \eqref{P-minxx11x-Bxleqx}.
+To solve the problems with normalization constraint, one can refine the results of Lemmas~\ref{L-maxx11x-Bxleqx} and \ref{L-minx11x-Bxleqx} and then find the extremal solutions.
+Below we offer direct solutions to the problems, which use less specific assumptions and involve less complicated calculations.